oasis-tcs/dps/work-products/metadata-spec/prov.md

 ![OASIS Logo](https://docs.oasis-open.org/templates/OASISLogo-v3.0.png)

 -------
-# Data Provenance Metadata Version 1.0
+# Data Provenance Version 1.0
 **Editor's Note:**
 This title was put in by editor and does not imply consensus by group.
 It is just so there is text there